 You don’t need to rethread the harness as your child grows.
 Just pull the headrest up or down and the harness height will adjust with it.

 The Seat Is Deep And The Sides Are High.
-I understand that the depth of the seat is supposed to be for the purpose of giving more leg room but that, in combination with the high sides have a major impact on user-friendliness.
+I understand that the depth of the seat is supposed to be for the purpose of giving more leg room but that, combined with the high sides have a major impact on user-friendliness.
 Here’s what can happen.

 If you have a small car where you cannot directly position yourself across the seat, you can have a hard time getting in your arms to adjust your child before you buckle them.

-It Is Not Easy To Take The Cover Apart For Cleaning.
+It Is Difficult To Take The Cover Apart For Cleaning.
 Removing and putting back the seat cover when you need to wash it can be a little challenge.
-Chicco has provided a solution for this problem by altering the design a bit and making it “zippable” in the Chicco Nextfit Zip car seat.
-The price, of course, is up by USD 50.
+Chicco has provided a solution for this problem by altering the design a bit and making it “zippable” in the Chicco Nextfit Zip car seat*.
+The price is up by USD 50.
 It’s a good solution but an additional price to pay.

 It’s good that they have provided a solution for easily laundering the cover when they came up with the Nextfit Zip model.